 Once the transplant team is confident that your kidney function is stable, they will allow you to return home.
 A nephrologist in your own community will provide follow-up care for you.
 If you live in London or the surrounding area (Sarnia, Chatham, Owen Sound, Hanover or Goderich), the transplant team at University Hospital will provide follow-up care.
-If you are a patient from Windsor, Sudbury or Sault Ste.
-Marie, physicians in your city will care for you once your condition is stable and you have returned home.
+If you are a patient from the Windsor area, physicians in Windsor can care for you once your condition is stable.